 The cross choke (often abbreviated simply as "X-choke") is clearly a staple in Brazilian Jiu-Jitsu and is often one of the first moves people learn as beginners.
 While it does take a long time to become extremely effective against advanced folks, white belts tend to have quick positive results with the X-choke against other beginners almost immediately.

 The conventional approach to gripping inside the collar in BJJ is to simply posture up and to use a grip break to deal with the choke attempt.
-However, in practice, this is extremely difficult to accomplish, and your partner will typically simply insert their hand right back into your collar the instant your posture is compromised.
+However, in practice, this is extremely difficult to accomplish, and your partner will typically just insert their hand right back into your collar the instant your posture is compromised.
 Another approach is clearly needed, so start by controlling not the first hand, but the second hand (the one that isn't grabbing inside your collar or over the top yet).
-Remember: they need both hands to choke you.
+Remember, they need both hands to choke you.

 Zooming In on Key Details

 Tracking their hand is an important concept, as anyone who has done more than two or three X chokes in the past will know that they can typically circle around bicep control.
 This means you need to be extremely vigilant with your elbow "shield," following their hand and pinching or lifting your elbow whenever necessary.
 Next, creeping that hand under their "choking" arm is going to be tough, but you can move your head away to create extra space to get your second hand to the inside control (biceps) position.
 Finally, circling your head free is an easy thing to do some of the time, but when your partner makes this difficult, it can take some patience.
 Fortunately, even if you don't get your head free, you are still in good position not to be choked, and you can simply wait.

 The Nuclear Option: The Tozi/Wilson Pass